kamo-naoyuki/ptmod/README.md

 Command line utilies to modify serialized pytorch model states.

 ## The definition of pytorch model file
-In this tool, a model file should be the serialized `state_dict` object.
+In the context of this text, a model file should be the serialized `state_dict` object.

 ```python
 # e.g.